eclipse-xpanse/policy-man/README.md

 All the above commands are written to the file [Makefile](./Makefile), You can also use commands in the chapter [Build from source](#Build from source) directly to update these files.

+## Dependencies File

+All third-party related content is listed in the [DEPENDENCIES](DEPENDENCIES) file.